tkutcher/quickbase-client/docs/source/index.rst

 ..
-QuickBase-Client documentation master file, created by sphinx-quickstart on Thu Nov  5 20:34:55 2020.
+Quickbase-Client documentation master file, created by sphinx-quickstart on Thu Nov  5 20:34:55 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to QuickBase-Client's documentation!
+Welcome to Quickbase-Client's documentation!
 ============================================

 .. toctree::